weaverbel/cloudcarpentry/prerequisite.md

 Before you start
 ============
-* Don't panic
+Common myths
-* No need to have programming experience
+* Need to have programming experience
-* Don't need previous experience in the IT world
+* Have previous experience in the IT world
-* A little bit of knowledge about operating systems and networking
+* Too much technical knowledge about operating systems and networking

 Terminologies
 * Images - Copies of operating system